 16.3 grey TBx.
 6 years old when I was given a half share in him and later given to me.

-Gorgeous to look at, he has the heart of a lion and the soul of a comedian!
-Found 3 star easy but unfortunately his physique never quite stood up to allowing him to make that jump to 4 star.
+Gorgeous to look at, he had the heart of a lion and the soul of a comedian!
+Found 4 star easy but unfortunately his physique never quite stood up to allowing him to make that jump to 5 star.
 Reluctantly retired from competition at 14 after 2 injuries.

-I said when he arrived that he would probably be my last serious event horse - and I think that is true - but he was a great one.
+I said when he arrived that he would probably be my last serious event horse - and that ended up being true - but he was a great one.

-Oh yes - and he can catch carrots!
+Oh yes - and he could catch carrots!
 Honest.